-8.11.5 Scenario 4: Displacing football use to '3G' football turf pitches
+8.11.4 Scenario 3: Displacing football use to '3G' football turf pitches

 - Rationale: 37 hours per week of football training usage takes place on artificial grass pitches for hockey.
-If this use could be displaced to newly-provided specialist '3G' football turf pitches, it would free up significant additional capacity for hockey. - Advantages: The advantages of this scenario are as follows: - A new '3G' pitch is currently under construction in Lutterworth, which will accommodate some displaced football demand. - Reprogramming football use to specialist '3G' playing surfaces would create another 37 hours per week of pitch capacity for hockey. - Disadvantages: The disadvantages of this scenario are that: - All football use is at midweek evenings, not in the period of peak demand for hockey at the weekends.
-This means that the capacity in the peak periods would not be increased. - Although one additional '3G' football turf pitch is currently being provided in the district, this is in Lutterworth rather than Market Harborough where the main hockey demand is concentrated.
+If this use could be displaced to newly-provided specialist '3G' football turf pitches, it would free up significant additional capacity for hockey. - Advantages: The advantage of this scenario is that programming football use to specialist '3G' playing surfaces would create another 37 hours per week of pitch capacity for hockey. - Disadvantages: The disadvantages of this scenario are that: - All football use is at midweek evenings, not in the period of peak demand for hockey at the weekends.
+This means that the capacity in the peak periods would not be increased. - Although one additional '3G' football turf pitch was recently provided in the district, this is in Lutterworth rather than Market Harborough where the main hockey demand is concentrated.
 It is therefore likely that much football demand for floodlit all-weather pitches will continue to be met by artificial grass pitches for hockey in the immediate future.